A recipe for Dairy-Free Swiss Almond Ice Cream and an interview with the author of Dairy-Free Ice Cream.

 - Put the coconut milk and dates in a blender and puree until smooth.

-- Add the almond, cashew, or hemp milk and vanilla extract.
+- Add the almond, cashew, or hemp milk, vanilla extract, almond extract, and thickener (if using).
+Purée until smooth.

 - Freeze for about an hour or refrigerate until cold.